Voices for Makos asked that ICCAT countries take responsibility, and support the call to ban retention of North Atlantic Makos.

 ICCAT fishery managers have finally agreed that, in 2022 and 2023, all retention of North Atlantic shortfin makos will be prohibited.
 However, it is crystal clear from the latest ICCAT negotiations that the EU remains focused on reviving exploitation as soon as possible.
 To prevent shenanigans and backsliding in 2024, we need even more countries and voices at the table fighting back to rebuild the population.
 We urge all ICCAT Parties to align their ICCAT and CITES obligations for makos.

-Conservationists, concerned citizens, scientists, scuba divers, aquarium representatives, and policy makers from Atlantic fishing countries, including some EU Member States, are calling for science-based mako protection without further delay.
+In 2021, conservationists, concerned citizens, scientists, scuba divers, aquarium representatives, and policy makers from Atlantic fishing countries, including some EU Member States, called for urgent science-based mako protection.

 Support among governments has grown for finally adopting what scientists call the most effective immediate measure to reverse decline of North Atlantic shortfin makos: a prohibition on retention, without exceptions.